invenia/OPFSampler.jl/README.md

 ## How to Use Generated Samples?
 There are functions provided in the package to vary the parameters of the original grid by the values generated in the `samples`, and run OPF or do other analysis.

-Let's assume that the vector of `samples` are created and we want to change the grid parameters to those in the $i-th$ sample:
+Let's assume that the vector of `samples` are created and we want to change the grid parameters to those in the i-th sample:

 #### DC-OPF Example:
 ```